 "David Lewis propounded a view of philosophy that was inspiring to me when I was a student, and inspires me still.
 He thought that what philosophers should do is lay down a set of premises concerning some topic of interest as clearly as possible, and extract consequences from them as rigorously as possible.
 Having done that, one should lay down another, perhaps quite different set of premises, and extract consequences from them as rigorously as possible.
 The point was not in the first place to endorse the conclusions of any of these chains of reasoning, but to learn our way about in the inferential field they all defined, by tracing many overlapping, intersecting, and diverging paths through the terrain.
-That is how we would learn what difference it would make, in various contexts, if we endorse some claim that figures as a premise in many of the inferences.
+That is how we would learn what difference it would make, in various contexts, if we endorse some claim that figures as a premise in many of the inferences, and what might entitle us to a claim that shows up as a consequence in many of the inferences.
 Actually plumping for and defending any of these theses is then a subsequent, parasitic, and substantially less important stage of the process.
 The principal aim is not belief, but understanding."
 (BSP 225-6)